-Poldark is over and the winter ahead suddenly looks long and dark.
-Brighten it up with a cinematic tour of Cornwall, following in Aidan Turner's footsteps and the footsteps of many film and TV stars before him.
+Discover Cornwall on your very own cinematic tour, following in Aiden Turner’s footsteps and the footsteps of many film and TV stars before him.

-Feeling slightly adrift now that Poldark has finished?
-If you were one of the people who found yourself looking past the tempestuous relationships and taking in those equally tempestuous Cornish landscapes, our cinematic tour is for you.
+Poldark is loved by millions and is it any wonder why?
+Now entering it's fifth and final series, if you are one of the people who find themselves looking past the tempestuous relationships and taking in those equally tempestuous Cornish landscapes, our cinematic tour is for you.

 Cornwall is wild, dramatic, and beautiful.
 It is little wonder that so many writers have set their stories here and that so many directors have used it as a backdrop for their dramas and films.
 As winter sets in there is no better time to take a pilgrimage to this south-western outpost of Britain; the holidaymakers are gone, the air is cold and clear and the landscapes have taken on a stark beauty.
 Stay in the idyllic wooded valley at Deerpark and enjoy Cornwall to yourself.
 Here are our 6 favourite film and TV locations to seek out: